 So how do you is there any path to recover from that?

-Is there a way that you could structure it so that he would be, let's say, reimbursed for expenses in a way that would You know, allow him to have a decent lifestyle that wouldn't look like income.
+So the question I'm going to ask is, is there a way, given that he has extensive, you know, extensive network of people who would probably help him, is there a way that you could structure it so that he would be, let's say, reimbursed for expenses in a way that would allow him to have a decent lifestyle that wouldn't look like income.

-But if it's not income, so for example, could he build a world uh where he appears on podcasts uh and he gets uh an expense account from the podcasters, yeah, maybe some of the big ones.
+So, for example, could he build a world where he appears on podcasts and he gets an expense account from the podcasters, maybe some of the big ones.

-Um is there any model that he can make that work?
+Is there any model that he can make that work?

-I I'm concerned about him.
+I'm concerned about him.

 Anyway, we'll see.

-Um Europe's having a drug shortage, so I guess the pharmacies are running on empty, and that has to do with their own regulations getting in the way, but China must be restricting some things.
+And that has to do with their own regulations getting in the way, but China must be restricting some things.

-So is this gonna come to us?
+So is this going to come to us?

-Um, but that's scary.
+But that's scary.

 That's really scary.

-Wired says that uh satellites, maybe a lot of the satellites that are already in the air, believe it or not, don't have encrypted data.
+Wired says that satellites, maybe a lot of the satellites that are already in the air, believe it or not, don't have encrypted data.

-So apparently, with a very small investment, you can start taking the private data off of the satellites, not all of them, but a huge number of satellites are not encrypted, and you can just get all their stuff.
+So apparently with a very small investment, you can start taking the private data off of the satellites.

 Did you know that?

-Did you know that you could just read the satellite messages if you had what an $800 piece of equipment?
+Did you know that you could just read the satellite messages if you had, what, an $800 piece of equipment?

 Well, that's bad.